Effect of molecular and electronic geometries on the electronic density in FLO-SIC: Computational details

-Similar to other software projects, we introduce a tier level systems, see \tabref{tiers}, to set up pre-defined computational parameters going from code debugging to simple test calculations and production quality results.
-In previous studies~\cite{Trepte2021_224109,Schwalbe2020_084104} we observed that the pc-n basis sets~\cite{Jensen2001_9113,Jensen2002_7372} perform well for DFT as well as SIC calculations.
-Therefore, all tier level use pc-n basis set variants besides tier1.
-The basis sets can easily be accessed via the \emph{Basis Set Exchange} project~\cite{Pritchard2019_4814}.
-Higher tier levels use increasingly larger basis sets.

-A proper numerical quadrature is needed to evaluate exchange-correlation properties in DFT and SIC.
-For molecules one typically uses quantum-chemical quadratures, which we will simply refer to as \emph{grids}.
-A grid consists of a radial and an angular part.
-The explicit size is given as a tuple; number of radial grids and number of angular points.
-The \PySCF{} package uses a scalar shorthand notation which defines standard values for quantum chemical grids for each element in the periodic table with increasing accuracy.
-These shorthand notations are called grid levels and range from 0 to 9.
-For our tier levels 1 - 3 we use these definitions, as a \PySCF{} user may be familiar with them.
-However, in SIC one needs significantly finer numerical grids, thus for the higher tier levels we propose other quantum chemical grids.
-In contrast to the current standards in \PySCF{}, we prune the used grids neither for DFT nor for SIC.
-This is done as the orbital densities evaluated in SIC are not as smooth as the total density used in DFT, thus one needs a finer resolution to describe all kinds of densities sufficiently accurate.
-With higher tier levels the numerical parameters space becomes increasingly more accurate.
+A numerical quadrature~\cite{Lebedev1999_477} is needed to evaluate XC properties in DFT and SIC, see \eqref{Kxc} in \secref{theory}.
+We will refer to it simply as \emph{grid}.
+A typical grid consists of a radial and an angular part.
+Its size is given as a pair of numbers, i.e., the number of radial shells and the number of angular points.
+SIC requires significantly finer grids than DFT~\cite{Vydrov2004_8187,Lehtola2014_5324,Lehtola2016_4296}.
+In analogy to \cite{Schwalbe2020_084104,Trepte2021_224109}, we prune the used grids neither for DFT nor for SIC.
+This is done as the orbital densities evaluated in SIC are not as smooth as the total density used in DFT~\cite{Shahi2019_174102}, thus requiring a finer resolution~\cite{Lehtola2016_4296}.

-FLO-SIC has two major degrees of freedom, the DM and the FODs.
-To handle, analyze and describe these degrees of freedom, we introduce a Flevel system (see \tabref{flevels}).
-All FLO-SIC calculations in this work are realized with a two-step FLO-SIC SCF cycle (see \figref{two_step_scf}).
-Note that a similar idea exist in literature~\cite{Karanovich2021_014106}.
-However, our realization may differ in various details.

-In FLO-SIC, the initial DM and initial molecular coefficients are typically the ones from a DFT calculation, but one could use something different, e.g., the respective DM constructed from localized Foster-Boys orbitals~\cite{Lehtola2013_5365} or other kinds of calculations, e.g., wavefunction theories.
-The initial FODs can be generated with various procedures, e.g., \PyCOM{}, \fodMC{}, or other so-called FOD generators~\cite{Schwalbe2019_2843}.
-Note that a FOD generator initializes FODs from scratch; tools which only optimize an initial FOD configuration should not be called FOD generator; instead they should be called FOD optimizer.
-Both \PyCOM{} and \fodMC{} are FOD generators as they fulfill this definition.
+FLO-SIC has two major variational degrees of freedom, the density matrix (DM) and the FODs.
+All FLO-SIC calculations in this work are realized with a two-step FLO-SIC SCF cycle, which follows the idea proposed by~\cite{Karanovich2021_014106}.
+In FLO-SIC, the initial DM and initial molecular coefficients are typically the ones from a DFT calculation.
+The initial FODs can be generated with various procedures, e.g., Python-based center of mass \PyCOM{}, Fermi-orbital descriptor Monte-Carlo \fodMC{}, or other so-called FOD generators~\cite{Schwalbe2019_2843}.
 All initial FOD configurations used in this work were generated using the \fodMC{}.